Arthritis Symptoms in Feet

 There are over 100 types of arthritis, and in the United States, a staggering 23% of the adult population suffers from some form of the condition.¹ Characterized by joint inflammation, arthritis typically causes pain, swelling, tenderness, and stiffness.

 Certain forms of arthritis are more likely to affect the lower extremities.
 If you think you or a loved one might have the condition, you should be aware of the most common arthritis symptoms in the feet, toes, and ankles.
-If you do have arthritis, it is so important to find a pair of comfortable sandals that are supportive.
+If you do have foot arthritis, it is so important to find a pair of comfortable sandals that are supportive.
 Vionic is here to walk you through the various signs and sensations of arthritis.
 Let’s get started.

 Types of Arthritis in Feet